 To minimize phototoxicity, imaging was performed with no averaging.
 While focused on an optical section in the middle of the embryonic kidney, laser power was adjusted to utilize the full dynamic range of the detector with minimal saturation.
 The correction collar on the objective was then adjusted to maximize brightness while focused in the deepest portions of the embryonic kidney (15).
-The measured axial resolution of the objective was 1.8 μ m so initially we obtained optical sections at 1 μ m intervals, near the sampling rate needed to satisfy Nyquist.
+The measured axial resolution of the objective was 1.8 μm so initially we obtained optical sections at 1μm intervals, near the sampling rate needed to satisfy Nyquist.
 Unfortunately, at this sampling rate of up to 100 images per time point, development of labeled embryonic kidneys slowed after having been imaged four to six times.
-By obtaining optical sections at 2 μ m intervals, 12 to 16 time points were acquired without inhibiting development (Figure 2 D-E).
-Number of time points collected was ultimately limited by loss of fluorescence due to photobleaching.
-Also tested was vital Hoechsts labeling (Figure 2 C).
+By obtaining optical sections at 2 μm intervals, 12 to 16 time points could be acquired without inhibiting development.
+Number of time points collected from embryonic kidneys labeled with bodipy ceramide was ultimately limited by loss of fluorescence due to photobleaching and dilution of the label as cells divided.
+Also tested was vital Hoechsts labeling, which did inhibit development, making it suitable only for endpoint analyses (Figure 2 C).